-Ontion Awards (1)

-- (1) All of the option awards listed in the table above granted prior to the pricing of our IPO on April 7, 2021 were granted under our 2017 Plan and all of the option awards granted on or after the pricing of our IPO were granted under our 2020 Plan. - (2) Each option award vests as follows: 25% of the shares subject to the option vest on the first anniversary of the vesting commencement date and 6.25% of the shares subject to the option vest at the end of each successive three (3) month period following the first anniversary of the vesting commencement date until the fourth anniversary of the vesting commencement date. - (3) Each option award vests as follows: 8.33% of the shares subject to the option vest at the end of each successive three (3) month period following the vesting commencement date until the third anniversary of the vesting commencement date. - (4) Each option award vests as follows: 50% of the shares subject to the option are fully vested and 6.25% of the shares subject to the option vest at the end of each successive three (3) month period following the vesting commencement date until the second anniversary of the vesting commencement date.
+(1) All of the option awards listed in the table above granted prior to the pricing of our IPO on April 7, 2021 were granted under our 2017 Plan and all of the option awards granted on or after the pricing of our IPO were granted under our 2020 Plan.

+(2) Each option award vests as follows: 25% of the shares subject to the option vest on the first anniversary of the vesting commencement date and 6.25% of the shares subject to the option vest at the end of each successive three (3) month period following the first anniversary of the vesting commencement date until the fourth anniversary of the vesting commencement date.

+(3) Each option award vests as follows: 8.33% of the shares subject to the option vest at the end of each successive three (3) month period following the vesting commencement date until the third anniversary of the vesting commencement date.

+(4) Each option award vests as follows: 50% of the shares subject to the option are fully vested and 6.25% of the shares subject to the option vest at the end of each successive three (3) month period following the vesting commencement date until the second anniversary of the vesting commencement date.

-Outstanding Equity Awards Subsequent to December 31, 2020
+Outstanding Equity Awards Subsequent to December 31, 2021

-On January 10, 2021, our Board approved option grants to each of our named executive officers in the amounts of 127,200 shares to Dr. Seehra, 49,150 shares to Mr. Regnante and 42,250 shares to Dr. Lachey, each with an exercise price of \$70.93 per share.
-The options vest over a four-year period, with 25% of the shares subject to the option vesting on January 7, 2022, with the remainder vesting monthly in equal quarterly installments over the following 36 months, subject to the executive's continuous service with us as of each such vesting date.
+On January 21, 2022, our Compensation Committee approved option grants to each of our named executive officers in the amounts of 165,000 shares to Dr. Seehra, 50,000 shares to Mr. Regnante and 50,000 shares to Dr. Lachey, each with an exercise price of \$46.30 per share.
+The options vest over a four-year period, with 25% of the shares subject to the option vesting on January 19, 2022, with the remainder vesting monthly in equal quarterly installments over the following 36 months, subject to the executive's continuous service with us as of each such vesting date.
+The options are eligible to accelerate under certain circumstances in accordance with the named executive officer's employment agreement.
+See "- Potential Payments upon Termination or Change of Control" below for a description of vesting acceleration applicable to stock options held by our named executive officers.